Plyscraper: Advantages and disadvantages

 When considering which engineered wood system to use for a plyscraper the individual benefits of each must be compared.
 CLT has a high fire resistance due to the fire-resistant adhesive used and the surface char layer that forms when it is exposed to fire.
 The surface char layer protects the interior of the wood from further damage.
 Glulam is typically used for columns and beams as an alternative to commonly used steel and concrete.
 This is because it has a greater tensile strength-to-weight ratio than steel and can resist compression better than concrete.
 LVL also has the same strength as concrete.
 As plyscrapers are made from wood, they sequester carbon during construction and are renewable if the forests that they are sourced from are sustainably managed.

 Despite these benefits, there are bound to be some drawbacks when using the various engineered woods.
 Steel overall has a greater strength and durability for the same sized profile when compared to its wood counterpart.
 Thus, a building made with steel beams would require smaller beams than the same building constructed with wooden beams.
 Walls and columns in the interior spaces of these plyscrapers can get so thick that the size of said interior space gets heavily reduced.
 This issue however, does not occur within shorter buildings.

 Tallest plyscrapers

+One of the first hybrid plyscrapers is the 69 m tall highrise-like Feldberg telecommunication tower on Large Feldberg Mountain near Schmitten, Hesse, Germany with 19 floors, which was built in 1937 and rebuilt after war damages in its actual shape in 1950.
+The upper nine floors of this building are for radiotechnical reasons made of wood without metallic parts; the lowest five floors are made of concrete, followed by five floors of steel.